3 Container Limit for Garbage Collection

 - Recycle everything that is acceptable in the Blue Box program.
 There is opportunity for improvement: 35% of recyclable Containers (cans, bottles, etc.) are placed in the garbage and 20% of Paper is placed in the garbage instead of the Blue Box.
 Visit london.ca/recycle for a full list of acceptable materials

 - Donate, swap and sell reusable items.
 Items such as clothing, books and toys can be donated to local not-for-profit or charitable organizations.

 - Plastic bags/wrap (e.g., grocery bags, plastic wrap around toilet paper, etc.) are not accepted in the Blue Box but many stores have drop-off bins to accept this plastic for recycling.
 Use the search tool found at the Plastic Film Recycling webpage for a drop-off location near you.

 - Backyard composting.
 Composters are available for purchase at the City EnviroDepots.

 - Reduce food waste.
 Food waste can be reduced by planning ahead for meals and grocery shopping, and using up leftovers while it is still edible.
 While some of this material could be composted after it has spoiled, the goal is to prevent it from being wasted through consuming it first.
 This will also help save money.

-The Civic Works Committee meeting on May 10 received a Staff Report (PDF) which examined options for reducing the garbage container (bag) limit and outlined a community information and engagement process to receive feedback from residents on this issue.
+At the Civic Works Committee meeting on May 10, 2016, a Staff Report (PDF) was received which examined options for reducing the garbage container (bag) limit and outlined a community information and engagement process to receive feedback from residents on this issue.
 The Question and Answer section from the report provides a full overview.